2 Setting Up to Use the Yocto Project

 The Yocto Project community encourages you to send patches to the project to fix bugs or add features.
 If you do submit patches, follow the project commit guidelines for writing good commit messages.
 See the “Submitting a Change to the Yocto Project” section.

 Send changes to the core sooner than later as others are likely to run into the same issues.
 For some guidance on mailing lists to use, see the list in the “Submitting a Change to the Yocto Project” section.
 For a description of the available mailing lists, see the “Mailing lists” section in the Yocto Project Reference Manual.

 2.2 Preparing the Build Host

 This section provides procedures to set up a system to be used as your Build Host for development using the Yocto Project.
-Your build host can be a native Linux machine (recommended), it can be a machine (Linux, Mac, or Windows) that uses CROPS, which leverages Docker Containers or it can be a Windows machine capable of running Windows Subsystem For Linux v2 (WSL).
+Your build host can be a native Linux machine (recommended), it can be a machine (Linux, Mac, or Windows) that uses CROPS, which leverages Docker Containers or it can be a Windows machine capable of running version 2 of Windows Subsystem For Linux (WSL 2).

-The Yocto Project is not compatible with Windows Subsystem for Linux v1.
-It is compatible but not officially supported nor validated with WSLv2.
-If you still decide to use WSL please upgrade to WSLv2.
+The Yocto Project is not compatible with version 1 of Windows Subsystem for Linux.
+It is compatible but neither officially supported nor validated with WSL 2.
+If you still decide to use WSL please upgrade to WSL 2.

 Once your build host is set up to use the Yocto Project, further steps are necessary depending on what you want to accomplish.
 See the following references for information on how to prepare for Board Support Package (BSP) development and kernel development: